 ICAO places considerable importance on the maintenance of an appropriate ethical working environment.
 The ICAO Framework on Ethics was adopted by the Council (as Annex I to the Service Code) at its 193rd Session with an effective date of 1 January 2012, and has since been periodically revised in order to keep abreast with best practices in this area.
 The goal of the framework is "to provide standards leading to a fully operational ethics function within ICAO that is designed to ensure an understanding by all staff members of minimum acceptable standards of behaviour."

-The Framework also sets out the roles and responsibilities of the Secretary General, and Directors, Chiefs and Supervisors, the Ombudsman, and staff members in relation to the ICAO Standards of Conduct.
+The Framework on Ethics also sets out the roles and responsibilities in the field of ethics of the Secretary General, Directors, Chiefs and Supervisors, Ombudsperson, and staff members.

 For further information please email the Ethics Officer, Mr. Fabio Buonomo, at